AliTopal89/jenkins_fundamentals/jenkins-pipeline/README.md

 An `artifact` is a file produced as a result of a Jenkins build.
 By default they are stored where they are created so they are deleted when the workspace gets wiped out, unless it gets archived.

+ - Artifacts:
+   - Data Related to a Build:
+     - Data related to a build or created as a side effect of a build can be represented as an artifact
+   - Belong to a Single Build:
+     - Artifacts belong to the build that generated them.
+An artifact can only belong to one build but one build can have multiple artifacts.
+   - Can be Archived:
+     - This process stores the artifact outside of the workspace.
+This prevents the artifact from being removed when the workspace is cleaned.

 Jobs can be configured to archive artifacts based o filename patterns and are kept forever unless there is a retention policy to delete them periodically.